 It exposes his immune system to a tiny amount of the agent that creates the disease (bacteria or virus) via an injection.
 These injections are weakened and not active so they’re not able to give your puppy the disease, as long as they’re administered properly.
 After a vaccination program, puppy’s immune system creates special cells and antibodies that “remember” the bacteria and viruses in the vaccine.

 When your puppy faces the actual disease, his immune system “remembers” the contents of the vaccine and destroys the infection.
 This immunity does wear off after a period of time so your puppy needs regular booster shots during the course of his life.

 Pomeranian Vaccination Schedule

 Before allowing your puppy out into any public places, he needs a complete vaccine program to guard against the following serious diseases:

-Distemper is extremely contagious and has symptoms including: pus discharge from the nose and eyes, depression, fever, loss of appetite and depression.
-In the most severe cases, his brain may become affected and he may have convulsions which may prove fatal.
+Is extremely contagious and has symptoms including: pus discharge from the nose and eyes, depression, fever, loss of appetite and depression.
+In the most severe cases, his brain may become affected and he may have convulsions which may prove fatal

 Parvovirus protection and puppy vaccination

 Early socialisation between 6 and 16 weeks should occur because it can have a major impact on his future behaviour as an adult.
 It’s essential to his long-term development that he does socialise early on.
 In a perfect world, you must expose your beloved puppy to everything he’ll face as an adult.
 Such things include: loud noises, loud people, noisy traffic, moving objects like lawn mowers and bicycles; surfaces like wooden floors and steps; other energetic puppies, friendly adult dogs, children, birds and people in uniforms or costumes.